prithajana23/Multi_Objective_LSTM_Load_Forecasting/README_Preprocessing.md

 - **Daily**: `D'
 - **Weekly**: `W'

-After resampling, missing values (if any) are again filled with `ffill' and `bfill'.
+After resampling, missing values (if any) are again filled with `ffill' and 'bfill'.

 ### Train / Validation / Test Split
 The dataset is split **chronologically** to avoid data leakage: